Julia Lermontova: In Russia

-Julia Lermontova initially wanted to study medicine, but soon discovered she could not stand the sight of skeletons or bear the poverty of her patients.
+Lermontova initially wanted to study medicine, but soon discovered she could not stand the sight of skeletons or bear the poverty of her patients.
 She then applied to study at Petrovskaia Agricultural College (now Timirjasew-College), which was known for its excellent chemistry program.
 While she was supported by a number of professors there, her application was eventually rejected.
 It was then she decided to continue her education by going abroad, which was not easy to do at the time.
 Through her cousin Anna Evreinova, she met Sofia Kovalevskaia, who had entered into a marriage of convenience, which would then permit both women to study at a university abroad as Kovalevskaia would then be able to act as a chaperone.
+Lermontova and Kovalevskaya would live together for three years.

 Abroad

-In autumn 1869, at the age of 22, Julia Lermontova arrived in Heidelberg and attended Heidelberg University, where she was allowed to audit Robert Bunsen's lectures, and eventually admitted into his lab.
+In autumn 1869, at the age of 22, Julia Lermontova arrived in Heidelberg and attended Heidelberg University, where she was allowed to audit Robert Bunsen's lectures, and was eventually admitted into his lab.
 It was in Bunsen's lab that she researched platinum compounds.
 This research in the development of techniques for the separation of platinum alloys was suggested to her by Dmitri Mendeleev.
-From there, she moved to Berlin, in order to conduct research under August Wilhelm von Hofmann.
+From there, she moved to Berlin, in order to conduct research under German chemist August Wilhelm von Hofmann.
 In Berlin, she worked in Hofmann's private laboratory and was able to attend his lectures in organic chemistry.
 It was here that she received her first publication, "Ueber die Zusammensetzung des Diphenins".
 In 1874 she finished her dissertation "Zur Kenntniss der Methylenverbindungen" (which was about the analysis of methyl compounds), and that fall earned her diploma as a Doctor of Chemistry from the University of Göttingen.
 She graduated magna cum laude and was the first woman in the world to obtain a doctorate in chemistry.